dkosmari/gnome-shell-extension-totp/README.md

 Keyring if necessary), copy the authentication code to the clipboard, and immediately wipe the OTP secret from memory.

+In the preferences window, sensitive data (the "otpauth://" URIs) are automatically erased from the clipboard after a few seconds (30 by default).

 Installing from GNOME Shell Extensions website
 ----------------------------------------------